Expert medical and surgical care in Thailand

 Day 1

 Rest with the operated limb elevated and ice applied regularly.
 Mild swelling around the portal sites is normal.
-Most patients mobilise within hours.
-Dressings are kept clean and dry.
-Pain is managed with oral medication.
+After a simple knee arthroscopy most patients bear full weight and walk within hours, using crutches mainly for comfort.
+After a repair, follow the specific weight-bearing limits your surgeon sets.
+Dressings are kept clean and dry and pain is managed with oral medication.

 Days 2–5